 603.526.3667 | firstname.lastname@example.org

-Professor Keenan was named the Joyce J. Kolligian Distinguished Professor of Fine and Performing Arts in 2009 and awarded the Sonja C. Davidow’56 Endowed Chair of Fine and Performing Arts in 2015.
-He is the recipient of numerous awards from the Fulbright Foundation, the National Endowment for the Arts, the New England Foundation for the Arts and the New Hampshire State Council on the Arts.
+Professor Keenan was named the Joyce J. Kolligian Distinguished Professor of Fine and Performing Arts in 2009 and awarded the Sonja C. Davidow ’56 Endowed Chair of Fine Arts in 2015.
+He is the recipient of fellowships from the Fulbright Foundation, the National Endowment for the Arts, the Marion and Jasper Whiting Foundation, the New England Foundation for the Arts, and the New Hampshire State Council on the Arts.
 He has presented and exhibited his work widely in the United States and abroad. read more…

-Assistant Professor and Technical Director, Fine & Performing Arts
+Assistant Professor and Technical Director, School of Arts & Sciences

 603.526.3666 | email@example.com

 Professor Walrod joined the faculty in 2012 and was awarded the college's highest teaching award, the Jack Jensen Award for Excellence in Teaching, in 2016.
 She earned an M.F.A. in Studio Art, Graphic Design, from the University of Tennessee, Knoxville, and a B.A. in Studio Art and Environmental Studies from Williams College.

 Professor Walrod teaches graphic design and digital media and works in two-dimensional, three-dimensional and digital realms.
 Her work in environmental graphics, identity design and editorial design has been recognized and awarded in regional, national and international design competitions.
 Drawing on her interdisciplinary background, she is especially interested in intersections between visual communication and environmental consciousness.
 Her independent, freelance, and pro bono projects support the arts, community, education, environment, farms, food, health and place.
 She helped to develop the college’s major in sustainability studies, a minor in sustainability and the Sustainable Learning Initiative at Franklin Falls. read more…